 Take a look around at the athletes during the next CrossFit Games.
 Most of them are built, in a huge way and it wouldn’t be such a stretch for them to make the transition into professional bodybuilding.
 That’s how buff many of them are.
 Sure, there are exceptions, but we’re talking about generalities here.

-It’s for this reason that many people think that these athletes must be on steroids.
-However, the truth is that CrossFit athletes are often huge because they train like almost nobody else in the world, especially with regards to dynamic weightlifting.
+It’s for this reason that many people think that these athletes must be on a banned substance.
+However, the truth is that CrossFitters are often huge because they train like almost nobody else in the world, especially with regards to dynamic weightlifting.
 This type of training naturally produces people who are ripped in comparison to most other athletes.

 The winner of the CrossFit Games is declared to be the fittest person on Earth.
 This is quite an accurate description and it’s our belief that they got there through hard work, not illegal drug us.